Polestar 2 review

 If you’d missed it outside, Polestar’s ties with Volvo are more evident inside.
-The steering wheel and switches are shared, but the 2 does have its own unique feel and importantly the quality you come to expect from Volvo is very much intact.
+The steering wheel and some switches are shared, but the 2 does have its own unique feel and importantly the quality you come to expect from Volvo is very much intact.
 Here, the Polestar has Tesla beaten – it feels like it’ll last longer.

 The star of the show is that iPad-like screen that sits within the dash.
 It controls everything from the stereo to the heating and the navigation and is nicer to use than Volvo’s system, with cleaner graphics.
 It’s snappy in its operation, and its menu layout is easy to come to grips with.

 Volvo knows a thing or two about great seats and Polestar has borrowed a wonderfully supportive set in the front.
 Space is generous upfront too and that also goes for the back, where a couple of adults will have no trouble getting comfy as long as they aren’t freakishly tall.
 That said, three adults of any size will struggle to side-by-side in comfort.

 The Polestar 2’s boot has decent access with its hatchback boot lid, but the bottom line is that you’ll get slightly more stuff in a Tesla Model 3.
 There’s also a small storage area at the front, but again, the Tesla’s one is slightly bigger.